-These false instinctive beliefs wage a powerful underground guerilla war against successfully integrating God’s truth.
-Therefore, a key part of the Head-to-Heart process is to help each individual uncover the false instinctive beliefs that are still operating in their lives.
-Here are some of the common false beliefs that affect us at the deep level of our identity:
+These false pictures & beliefs wage a powerful underground guerilla war against successfully integrating God’s truth.
+Therefore, a key part of the Head-to-Heart process is to help each individual uncover the false pictures & beliefs that are still operating in their lives.
+Here are some of the common false pictures & beliefs that affect us at the deep level of our identity:

-In order for God’s truths to become our own instinctive beliefs, we need to feel and experience these truths at a heart level.
-Although we are not usually taught the importance of our imagination for spiritual growth, it is God’s intent that we use our imagination to help us see the world the way he does.
+In order for God’s truths to become our own instinctive pictures & beliefs, we need to feel and experience these truths at a heart level.
+It is God’s intent that we see the world the way he does by disregarding the distortions caused by the Fall, our culture and family of origin that impact the way we see.
 Integrating God’s truth into our hearts requires that we use our imagination to picture ourselves in the truths of the Bible.
 Accordingly the teaching in Head-to-Heart includes a variety of illustrations and exercises to help us picture God’s truth.

 In addition, God has designed us so that we need healthy connection with other people to grow spiritually, emotionally, and relationally.
 When we process deeply with others in a safe environment, we discover more about ourselves, God, and our relationships.
 The very act of speaking out loud the truth we are discovering helps us to plant it more deeply within.
 Thus Head-to-Heart seeks to create a safe small group environment where we help each other explore how the teaching applies to our lives.
 We ask each participant to commit to a set of Group Expectations that are designed to create a safe environment where we can be honest and open about what we really think, feel, and experience in our lives.
 Each gender-specific small group has two co-facilitators, and the facilitators’ main role is to model and help the group practice these Expectations.

-EXCERPT FROM Head to Heart: Experiencing the Father's Affection, by David Eckman, Ph.D. © 2017
+EXCERPT FROM Head to Heart: Experiencing the Father's Affection, by David Eckman, Ph.D. © 2017.
+ALL RIGHTS RESERVED.